StanfordLegion/regent-lang.org/index.md

 Because execution follows the original sequential semantics of the code, Regent programs are easy to read and understand.
 Just read the code top-to-bottom, as if it were written in a traditional sequential language.
-The depende graph above is produced when the task `main` executes below.
+The dependence graph above is produced when the task `main` executes below.

 {% highlight regent %}